mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 The [React Native for Web documentation](http://necolas.github.io/react-native-web/docs/) has a few examples of **how to get started from scratch**.
 For example, you can use `expo` or `create-react-native-app` to create a new React Native project compatible with React Native for Web.
 Or you can use [Create React App](https://github.com/facebook/create-react-app) to generate a simple, web-only React app with built-in support of React Native for Web.

-In this post, I'd like to take a different approach from the one used in the React Native for Web documentation: I'll explain how you can **add React Native for Web to an existing React Native app using [Create React App](https://github.com/facebook/create-react-app)**.
+In this post, I'd like to take a different approach from the one used in the React Native for Web documentation: I'll explain how to **add React Native for Web to an existing React Native app using [Create React App](https://github.com/facebook/create-react-app)**.

 ## Setup the Create React App project